Troubleshooting

 Sensors and calibration

-The interrupt pin provides a return channel from the induction hob to the Brautomat.
-This return channel is connected with an interrupt GPIO from the ESP to the Brautomat.
-An interrupt interrupts the program sequence and checks the interrupt condition.
-The induction hob GGM IDS sends an interrupt continuously every 300 milliseconds: either the signal “all ok” (0000) or an error code (e.g. 0010 for no boiler or empty boiler).
+The pin interrupt provides a return channel from the induction hob to the Brautomat.
+This return channel is connected to the Brautomat with an interrupt GPIO from the ESP.
+An interrupt interrupts the program flow and checks the interrupt condition.
+The GGM IDS induction hob continuously sends an interrupt approximately every 300 milliseconds: either the signal “everything is ok” (0000) or an error code (e.g. 0010 for no boiler or empty boiler).

-The serial output at the interrupt pin clearly shows that the induction hob is permanently transmitting “all ok”.
-However, the Brautomat interrupts its work during brewing with every interrupt (approximately every 300ms) and checks the interrupt condition.
-The interrupt pin should therefore only be used for troubleshooting.
+The serial output at the pin interrupt clearly shows that the induction hob is constantly sending “everything ok”.
+However, the Brautomat interrupts its work while brewing with every interrupt (approximately every 300ms) and checks the interrupt condition.
+The pin interrupt should therefore only be used for troubleshooting.

 The following interrupts are described in the GGM IDS2 manual: